About Texas 4-H

 Check out 4-H projects to see what looks fun to you.

-Join for $25 or less!
-Texas 4-H is for kids of almost any age – grades K-2 can be in Clover Kids.
-From 3rd-12th grades(8 years old before September 1st), you can be in 4-H. Your local county office will know what is available where you live.
-Contact your local county office or complete a contact request form to find out what is available where you live.
+Youth can join for $30 or less!
+Texas 4-H is for kids of almost any age – grades K-2 can be in Clover Kids if offered in your area.
+From 3rd-12th grades(8 years old before September 1st), you can be in 4-H. Visit the Join Texas 4-H webpage to learn more.